M66B/FairEmail/FAQ.md

 <a name="faq8"></a>
 **(8) Can I use a Microsoft Exchange account?**

+The Microsoft Exchange Web Services protocol [is being phased out](https://techcommunity.microsoft.com/t5/Exchange-Team-Blog/Upcoming-changes-to-Exchange-Web-Services-EWS-API-for-Office-365/ba-p/608055).
+So, it makes little sense to add this protocol anymore.

 You can use a Microsoft Exchange account if it is accessible via IMAP, which is mostly the case.
 See [here](https://support.office.com/en-us/article/what-is-a-microsoft-exchange-account-47f000aa-c2bf-48ac-9bc2-83e5c6036793) for more information.

+Note that the desciption of FairEmail starts with the remark that non-standard protocols, like Microsoft Exchange Web Services and Microsoft ActiveSync are not supported.

 Please see [here](https://support.office.com/en-us/article/pop-imap-and-smtp-settings-for-outlook-com-d088b986-291d-42b8-9564-9c414e2aa040)
 for the Microsoft documentation about configuring an email client.